Naoufel Ben Hamadi* Pages 406 - 410 ( 5 )

-Aims: In this aim, we have developed this work to recommend an original route for the preparation of triazole derivatives.
+Aims: We have developed this work to recommend an original route for the preparation of triazole derivatives.

 Background: Carbohydrates containing 1,2,3-triazole derivatives have various biological activities.
 Due to their advantageous and biological property, they are eye-catching synthetic targets in the arsenal of organic chemistry.
-Thus, finding green and efficient methods, as well as using ball millig procedure for the synthesis of these heterocycles is of interest to organic chemistry researchers.
+Thus, finding green and efficient methods, as well as using the ball milling procedure for the synthesis of these heterocycles, is of interest to organic chemistry researchers.

 Objective: The objective of this study was to synthesize carbohydrate-derived triazoles under high-speed vibration milling conditions and investigate their properties.

 Conclusion: In summary, we developed new, short and convenient routes to glucose-derived 1,2,3-triazole based on 1,3-dipolar cycloaddition reactions flowed by ball milling.
-Use of isopropylidene protective groups gave access to the analogous deprotected water-soluble motifs, analogous to known inhibitors of glycogen phosphorylase.
+The use of isopropylidene protective groups gave access to the analogous deprotected water-soluble motifs, analogous to known inhibitors of glycogen phosphorylase.